skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 back into the kitchen.
 The smell of freshly baked bread covers the more pungent odors for a few moments.

-The boy turns his gaze over to Eomer, "Sir?"
+The boy turns his gaze over to Eomier, "Sir?"

 "I'm looking for a man named Norvus."

 The boy scratches his nose and looks at him warily, "Are you a guard?"

-Eomer raises an eyebrow.
+Eomier raises an eyebrow.
 He looks about as much like a guard as he does an orc, "Do I look like a guard to you?"

 "I'm not supposed to take you there if you're a guard."

-Eomer nods, "I'm not a guard."
+Eomier nods, "I'm not a guard."

 The boy grins, "Okay.
 I'll take you there."
 With that, he takes a basket of bread from the table and hangs it over one arm, "Let's go."

-He leads Eomer further south, closer to the city walls.
+He leads Eomier further south, closer to the city walls.
 The boy takes every conceivable shortcut, crawling over fences and cutting through yards in a way that only a child can do without embarrassment.
 They cut through a small pig farm and find themselves back on the street